Last Updated on Sep 24, 2021

 Once the restore process completes, set up the iPhone as new.

-- First of all, download the IPSW File for your iPhone’s iOS 13 latest version.
+- First of all, download the IPSW File for your iPhone’s Final iOS latest version.

 - Once the download completes, connect the iPhone to the PC using a lightning cable.